KatonaCsaba/Facebook-Phising-Site/README.md

 2. Download the files.
 3. Upload the files to your local XAMPP server.
 4. Open the index.php in your browser.
+5. Type something to the inputs
+6. Now open your log.txt

 <h2>FAQ</h2>